rajanimanandhar/nrcs_docs/docs/userstories-acceptanceCriteria.md

 As a staff, I want to register donors during or after an event so their personal and donation details are recorded.

 #### Acceptance Criteria
-- Donor form collects name, age, gender, blood group, contact, address, donor type (new/ existing).
+- Donor form collects name, age, gender, RHO, contact, address, donor type (new/ existing).
-- Donation details include bag number, collection time, volume, remarks.
+- Donation details include all donor form details and others like donor no, bag number, collection time, volume, remarks.
 - System prevents duplicate bag numbers.
 - Successful creation shows the donor under the selected event donation list.

-### 3. Laboratory Screening and Blood Test Entry
+### 3. Serology
 #### User Story
 As a lab technician/ staff, I want to enter blood test results so that safe and unsafe blood can be categorized.

 #### Acceptance Criteria
-- Tests include HIV I & II
-, HBsAg, HCV, VDRL with pass/ fail results.
+- Tests include HIV I & II, HBsAg, HCV, VDRL with pass/ fail results.
 - Marking failed immediately flags blood bag as Rejected and it is removed or thrown away.
 - Marking Passed, results into the next phase that is component separation.

 ### 4. Component Separation
 #### User Story
-As a technician, I want to searate blood into components so that Plasma/ PRBC/ Platelets can be stored and issued independently.
+As a technician, I want to searate blood into components so that separated components can be stored and issued independently.

 #### Acceptance Criteria
-- Components incude PRBC, FFP, Platelets, Whole Blood.
+- Components incude PRP, FFP, PRBC With SAGM(PRBC Sagm), Whole Divide(W.B.
+Divide), Prp Divide(PRP Divide), PRBC(PRBC), Cryo, Platelets Conc, Buffy Coat, Poor Plasma, Washed Cell.
 - Each has bag code + expiry date + storage type.
-- Failed or expired units automatically chage status to Not usable.
+- Failed or expired units automatically change status to Expired.
-- Component separation record links back to original bag number.
+- Component separation record links component ID to the bag number.

 ### 5. Stock Inventory